tabledog/datasette-stripe/readme.md

 	- Share queries as URLs with your team.
 	- Export tables to Excel.
 - Snapshot your SQLite database.
-	- Download with `curl`, HTTP basic auth mirrors Stripes API.
+	- Download with `curl` and HTTP basic auth.
 	- Save to file based storage (Dropbox etc) so that you can reproduce query results.
 	- Use a local DB GUI.
 	- Query using Python or another language.